johnallard513/Fuel_Efficiency/README.md

 * Mpl_toolkits
 * Sklearn

-Questions I'm hoping to answer
+## Questions

-*Do cars with high, mid, or low MPG typically share similar engine characteristics?
+* Do cars with high, mid, or low MPG typically share similar engine characteristics?
-*Are there any manufacturers who specifically make vehicles with certain engine characteristics?
+* Are there any manufacturers who specifically make vehicles with certain engine characteristics?
-*What are the trends by model year?
+* What are the trends by model year?
-*What style of vehicles typically have the best MPG?
+* What style of vehicles typically have the best MPG?
-*Which types of vehicles have the most powerful or least powerful engines?
+* Which types of vehicles have the most powerful or least powerful engines?
-*Is horsepower more heavily impacted by displacement or cylinder count?
+* Is horsepower more heavily impacted by displacement or cylinder count?
-*How does MPG change by model year for specific types of vehicles? (ie. midsized, compact) *How much variance do we see among the variables?
+* How does MPG change by model year for specific types of vehicles? (ie. midsized, compact)
+* How much variance do we see among the variables?

-Findings
+## Findings
 Engine displacement, horsepower, cylinder count, and vehicle weight work together in a complex way to determine the overall MPG.
 But generally, cars with higher MPG have low weight and high engine displacement.
 Vehicles made after 1980 also have much better fuel efficiency, as well as smaller engines and less horsepower.

 Horsepower's also determined by a complex relationship between engine size and cylinder count.
 You can see from the 2D chart of cylinder count vs. horsepower that vehicles with more cylinders typically have higher horsepower, but there's overlap between the highest horsepower 4 cylinder engines and the lowest horsepower 8 cylinder engines.
 And from the 3D graph that includes engine size, you can also tell that this affects horsepower as well, but there are still small engines with high horsepower and large engines with lower horsepower.

 There's quite a bit of variance for every variable but the averages typically stay towards the lower mid-range and there doesn't seem to be too much variance between the manufacturers.

-Segmentation
+## Segmentation

 Since there aren't any clear correlations between individual variables, you can't say definitively to segment the vehicles by this or that.
 Generaly, though, the data suggests you should focus on a balance of engine size and MPG.